FolkerKinzel/Tsltn/README.md

 build Tsltn yourselves.

 > IMPORTANT: On some systems, the content of the ZIP file is blocked.
 Before extracting it, right click on the ZIP file,
-> select Properties, and click on the Unblock button - if it is present - in the lower right corner of the General tab
+> select Properties, and check the Allow checkbox - if it is present - in the lower right corner of the General tab
 > in the Properties dialog.